farm-ng/amiga-dev-kit/website/docs/tutorials/camera_streamer/01_template_starter.md

 ## Rename the `TemplateApp`

 Now that you've created the template, it's time to rename it for your app.
-In this tutorial, we'll go with `VirtualJoystickApp`.
+In this tutorial, we'll go with `CameraApp`.

 Navigate to `main.py` in your app and open it with a text editor.